rubaisha-rn/RFP-Agent/README.md

 **Strongest autonomous behaviour examples:**
 1. **3-cycle autonomous debug of the Compliance Auditor** (Task 4) — Antigravity diagnosed the ADK `output_schema + tools` constraint, patched, re-tested, all without re-prompting.
 The same lesson was then reused autonomously in the Drafter task.
 2. **Autonomous port-conflict resolution** during Task 7C — Antigravity ran a series of PowerShell diagnostic commands (`Get-NetTCPConnection`, `Get-Process`, `Stop-Process -Id 32932 -Force`) to free port 5000 from a stale Flutter process before continuing.
-3. **Browser-driven self-verification** (Task 7A) — Antigravity drove a real Chrome browser through the onboarding flow, found a regex bug it had written for email sub-addressing, fixed it, and produced a `.webp` screen recording of the session as an artifact.
+3. **Browser-driven self-verification** (Task 7A) — Antigravity drove a real Chrome browser through the onboarding flow, found a regex bug it had written for email sub-addressing, fixed it autonomously, and captured screenshots of the verification..

 ### Agentic Reasoning & Workflow (20%)
 - 4 distinct ADK agents with structured Pydantic schemas, deterministic tool ordering, and per-event trace persistence (one row per `function_call` + `function_response`).